Greek tragedy: The demos in Greek tragedy

-The author further notes how male based choruses were designated by name based on their "factions within the citizenry" (p.
+The author further notes how male-based choruses were designated by name based on their "factions within the citizenry" (p.
 66).
 For example, if the chorus were composed of boys from Argive, then one would refer to them as "Argive boys" (p.
 66).
 However, a much clearer distinction is made with adult males, such as "jury-service-loving old men (Wasps)" (p.
 66), which indicates that the chorus is composed entirely of older men who are part of a jury service, further indicating their role within the citizenry.
 The citizen chorus was not only distinguished by status but was also seen as a subset of the demos.

-Greek Tragedy: A Performance
+Tragedy as performance

-Greek Tragedy can often become confusing when trying to assess it as a drama, a detailed event, a performance, or even as something conveying an underlying theme.
+Greek tragedy can often become confusing when trying to assess it as a drama, a detailed event, a performance, or even as something conveying an underlying theme.
 An article by Mario Frendo, looks at the latter as a phenomenon of performance, a separation in the meaning of the play from what it is actually being conveyed, and not an attempt to approach Greek tragedy through context (e.g., conventions of performance, historical facts, etc.).
 Approaching antiquity from a contemporary outlook, especially with regard to the construction and form of the plays, hinders any understanding of classical Greek society.

 The origins of Greek tragedy were mostly based on song or speech rather than written script.
 In this way, Frendo states that Tragedy by its nature, was performative.
-Frendo furthers his argument by drawing on previous research into Greek Tragedy.
-He elaborates on the musical, often sing-song nature of the plays, and looks at oral tradition as the backdrop to the construction of these plays (e.g., oral tradition may play a role in the processes that lead to the creation of Greek Tragedy).
+Frendo furthers his argument by drawing on previous research into Greek tragedy.
+He elaborates on the musical, often sing-song nature of the plays, and looks at oral tradition as the backdrop to the construction of these plays (e.g., oral tradition may play a role in the processes that lead to the creation of Greek tragedy).
 Frendo draws on the notion that the experience of tragedy requires a theatrical performance and is in that sense, a separation of tragedy from literature.
 Further stating that it is essential to look at tragedy as pre-drama, that it does not fit with a more contemporary envisioning of "drama" as we would've seen under the Renaissance.

 After dialogue based interactions were eventually brought into development, the percentage of scripts read by the chorus tended to decrease in regards to their involvement in the play.
 Therefore, the author concludes that this not only demonstrates the performative nature of Greek tragedy but also brings forth the possibility that dialogic based strategies may have been employed.